 For the purposes of the EU General Data Protection Regulations and relevant Member State law, the Organisation is the Controller and Processor of data.

-Any concerns, questions or requests for further information should be addressed to one of the following:
+Any concerns, questions or requests for further information should be addressed to:

 AMENDMENTS TO THIS NOTICE